Missouri Off-Grid Laws: An In-Depth Guide

 Sewage and Waste Removal

 In Missouri, sewage removal is regulated by the state and not the county.
-So, even if your county has no building codes, you will still be required to have an approved septic system as required by Missouri law.
+So, even if your county has no building codes, you will still be required to have an approved septic system, as Missouri law requires.
 This means connecting to the sewage system or installing a septic tank.

-The Missouri Department of Natural Resource is responsible for regulating domestic wastewater systems.
-You will need a permit and the installation must be done by someone registered with the department of health and senior services.
+The Missouri Department of Natural Resources is responsible for regulating domestic wastewater systems.
+You will need a permit, and the installation must be done by someone registered with the Department of Health and Senior Services.

 Read the laws.